Utah’s Mountain Lions

 Status

-HB0469 will go into effect on May 3, 2023.
-This legislation will allow year-round cougar hunting and introduce trapping into the state of Utah.
+HB0469 went into effect on May 3, 2023.
+This legislation allows year-round cougar hunting and introduces trapping into the state of Utah.
 The cougar addendum was added in the bill’s final hours and not brought to the attention of the representatives voting to approve leaving the Utah Division of Wildlife Resources (DWR) blindsided as much of cougar management was removed from them.
 As a result, the rules for cougars are as stated in the bill.
 Cougars are still a protected big game species.
 Hunters will be required to turn lions into the Utah DWR as usual, obtain their general hunting license, and night hunting is still prohibited.
 The Department will seek public comment on how to approach lion regulations and the new legislation this year, so keep an eye on news releases from both Utah DWR and the Mountain Lion Foundation for how you can help lions in Utah.

 Like most western states, cougars in Utah were first managed through a bounty process, then left unclassified for a few years, followed by the species listing by Utah Division of Wildlife Resources (UDWR) as a game animal and trophy hunted for recreation.